Michelle-Lohwt/Coden.github.io/README.md

 ## Aim of project
 Web project to display information about our community and attract collaborations with third parties.

+## Contributing to this project
+Have a look at our guide for contributing to this project [here](https://github.com/CodenCommunity/Coden.github.io/blob/main/.github/CONTRIBUTING.md)

 ## Contributors 🌟

 <a href="https://github.com/CodenCommunity/Coden.github.io/graphs/contributors">